jeffcap1/vite-presentation/slides/features.md

 <!--
 - esbuild is great for bundling library code
-- missing some important features for apps like coe spliting and css -->
+- missing some important features for apps like coe spliting and css
+- remember back to the lodash-es example with over 600 internal modules, we wouldn't want that in production.
+-->

 ---